erwanplantec/realax/README.md

 losses = data["metrics"]["loss"]
 ```

-As for ES, anyb optimizer supported by optax can be passed to the trainer as a string but it can also manage any optimizer following the optax API by passing an instance of it instead of a string.
+As with ES, any optimizer supported by optax can be passed to the trainer as a string but it can also manage any optimizer following the optax API by passing an instance of it instead of a string.

-and as with ES we have a shorter function allowing to do the same trianing
+and as with ES we have a shorter function allowing to do the same training
 ```python
 params, final_state, data = rx.optimize(
 	initializer(jr.key(1)),